Travel Guard offers three coverage tiers with increasing benefit limits across trip protection, medical care and baggage coverage.

 What is Covered by Travel Guard

-Cancellation and interruption up to 100-150% for illness, injury, death, severe weather, jury duty, or supplier bankruptcy.
-Travel delay $750-$2,000 after 6 hours.
-Missed connection $750-$1,000 after 3 hours.
+Cancellation and interruption up to 100% to 150% for illness, injury, death, severe weather, jury duty or supplier bankruptcy.
+Travel delay $750 to $2,000 after 6 hours.
+Missed connection $750 to $1,000 after 3 hours.

-Emergency medical $50,000-$150,000 with $500 dental sublimit.
-Medical evacuation $250,000-$1,000,000.
+Emergency medical $50,000 to $150,000 with $500 dental sublimit.
+Medical evacuation $250,000 to $1,000,000.
 Pre-existing condition waiver on Preferred and Deluxe when purchased within 14 days.

-Lost or damaged baggage $1,000-$2,500 with $250 per-item limits.
-Baggage delay $300-$500 after 24 hours.
+Lost or damaged baggage $1,000 to $2,500 with $250 per-item limits.
+Baggage delay $300 to $500 after 24 hours.

 Accidental death and dismemberment $30,000 non-flight, $100,000 flight.
 24/7 worldwide assistance, concierge services, identity theft restoration.

-Cancel For Any Reason (50% reimbursement, Preferred/Deluxe only).
+Cancel for any reason (50% reimbursement, Preferred/Deluxe only).
 Rental vehicle damage up to $50,000 (included with Deluxe).
 Sports and adventure upgrade for skiing, scuba diving, mountain climbing.
 Medical bundle with expanded limits.

 What’s NOT Covered

-- Pre-existing conditions on Essential Plan
+- Pre-existing conditions on the Essential Plan

 - Losses from illegal activities or intoxication